DylanHobbs/TeleProjReport/Implementation.md

 The router then creates another ArrayList of it's immediately connected vertexes (it's neighbors).

-Afterword the RoutingTable is cleared for new data.
+Afterward the RoutingTable is cleared for new data.

 The router then iterates through each vertex in the graph(except itself).
 If current vertex in the loop is in the ArrayList of immediately connected vertexes it adds it to the RoutingTable with its associate cost and itself as the next hop and destination.